-The County will receive a fee of two percent (2%) of the amount of TID assessment collected within the unincorporated areas to cover the Auditor-Controller's costs of administration.
+The County will receive a fee of two percent (2%) of the amount of TID assessment collected within the unincorporated areas to cover its costs of administration.

 STAFFING IMPACT (if applicable): None

 RESULT OF RECOMMENDED ACTION:

 Adoption of this Resolution will result in the formation of the Lake County Tourism Improvement District.